okankaraduman/simplecliapp/README.md

 - [Adding to Terminal](#adding-to-terminal)

 ## Introduction
 This projects aims to create a CLI in GO.
-It can run parallel with the help of [goroutine](https://pkg.go.dev/github.com/dc0d/goroutines).
+CLI app sends requests to websites specified on command line and returns its hashed response(MD5) It can run parallel with the help of [goroutine](https://pkg.go.dev/github.com/dc0d/goroutines).

 - For installation and running check out [build&run](#build-and-run)